mathe00/obsidian-plugin-python-bridge/README.md

 The **Obsidian Python Bridge** plugin will automatically **discover** these definitions and **display them in its settings tab** under a section for your script.
 Users can then configure these settings directly in the Obsidian interface, just like any other plugin!

 Your script can then easily fetch the current values set by the user using the `obsidian.get_script_settings()` method.
 This makes your scripts much more flexible, user-friendly, and truly integrated into Obsidian.
-Check the [Python Client Library Documentation](PYTHON_LIBRARY_DOCS.md) for full details!
+Check the [Python Client Library Documentation](PythonClientLibrary.md) for full details!

 <a id="basic-usage"></a>
 ## Example of basic usage

 This example shows basic interaction without script-specific settings.
-See the highlights above and the [Python Client Library Documentation](PYTHON_LIBRARY_DOCS.md) for examples using modals and settings.
+See the highlights above and the [Python Client Library Documentation](PythonClientLibrary.md) for examples using modals and settings.
+Remember to include the recommended structure with `define_settings` and `_handle_cli_args` as shown above for best results.

 ```python
 # Import the Python-Obsidian bridge module